Hyder Ali: Military rocket innovations

 Hyder Ali was an innovator in the military use of rockets, which were used against positions and territories held by the East India Company during the Anglo-Mysore Wars.
 Although rocket technology originated in China and had made its way to India and Europe by the 13th century, development of accurate cannons had sidelined rockets as a military technology in Europe.
 Rocket technology was already in use when Hyder's father served (he commanded a company of 50 rocketmen), but it was Hyder who improved them and significantly expanded their use in the military.
 Technological innovations included the use of high-quality iron casing (better than was then available in Europe) for the combustion chamber, enabling the use of higher-powered explosive charges.
 He also organised companies of rocketmen who were experienced in aiming rockets based on the size of the rocket and the distance to the target.
 Rockets could also be mounted on carts that improved their mobility and made possible the firing of large numbers of them all at once.
 Rockets developed by Hyder and Tipu led to a renaissance of interest in the technology in Britain, where William Congreve, supplied with rocket cases from Mysore, developed what became known as Congreve rockets in the early 19th century.

 In Hyder's time the Mysorean army had a rocket corps of as many as 1,200 men, which Tipu increased to 5,000.
 At the 1780 Battle of Pollilur, during the second war, Colonel William Baillie's ammunition stores are thought to have been detonated by a hit from one of Hyder's rockets, contributing to the British defeat.

 Economic policy

 The peak of Mysore's economic power was under Hyder Ali and his son Tipu Sultan in the post-Mughal era of the mid-late 18th century.
 They embarked on an ambitious program of economic development, aiming increase the wealth and revenue of Mysore.

 Family

 Details are sketchy on Hyder's personal life.
 He had at least two wives.
 His second wife was Fatima, the mother of Tipu, his brother Karim, and a daughter.
 He may have also married the sister of Abdul Hakim Khan, the Nawab of Savanur; Bowring describes it as a marriage, but Punganuri Rao's translator, citing Wilks, claims this was a "concubine marriage".
 Karim and the daughter were both married to Abdul Hakim's children to cement an alliance in 1779.

+Legacy

+During the American Revolution, Hyder Ali was the subject of fascination and praise by Patriots.
+In 1781, the Pennsylvania State Navy commissioned a warship named Hyder-Ally, an eccentrically spelled tribute to the sultan.
+Philip Freneau, an ally of Thomas Jefferson and one of the country’s leading poets, wrote a poem in honour of the Hyder-Ally and its namesake, the sultan of Mysore: